 Location of Reclassification (Income (Expense)) in - Year Ended December 31,

-Details about Accumulated Other Comprehensive Income (Loss) Components Consolidated Statements of Operations 2018 2017 2016
+Details about Accumulated Other Comprehensive Income (Loss) Components Consolidated Statements of Operations 2019 2018 2017

 Amortization of pension and other

-post-retirement net loss (1) § S - \$ (2) \$ (2)
+post-retirement net loss (1)\$ - \$ - \$ (2)

 Pension settlement gain (1) 14

 Income tax benefit (provision) on

 pension and other post-retirement Provision for (benefit

-benefits from) income taxes (3) 1
+benefits from) income taxes (3)

-11 (2) (1)

-Realized gain on available-for-sale

-investments Other income, net 54

-Income tax provision on realized gain

-on available-for-sale investments from) income taxes (2)

-52

-Total reclassifications for the period 3 11 \$ (2) \$ 51
+Total reclassifications for the period 11 \$ (2)

-=

 (1) These accumulated other comprehensive income (loss) components are included in the computation of net periodic benefit cost and reflected in other income, net in the consolidated statements of operations.
-See Note 11 for additional information on the pension settlement gain.
+See Note 14 for additional information on the pension settlement gain recognized in 2018.

-11. Employee Benefits
+14. Employee Benefits